Utility Shaders - Arnold for Cinema4d

 OSL Editor

 The OSL Editor offers a user-friendly interface to edit OSL scripts.
 It lists all OSL shaders available in the scene and displays the code of the selected shader.
 The code is automatically compiled when the editor loses its focus.
-The result of the compilation is displayed in the console window under the text editor.
+The result of the compilation is shown in the console window under the text editor.
 In case of errors, the error message and line number (where the error happened) are listed.

-The Cinema 4D SDK does not allow custom syntax highlight, therefore the editor uses the built-in python syntax highlight instead of a dedicated OSL highlighting.
+The Cinema 4D SDK does not allow custom syntax highlight, therefore the editor uses the built-in Python syntax highlight instead of a dedicated OSL highlighting.

 Round Corners